ebi-gdp/docs/docs/tutorial-upload/web.md

 To keep your data safe, please follow these [**instructions**](../tutorial-encrypt/cli.md) to encrypt your data using the key and **only** upload encrypted data.
 :::

-### 3. View destination collection and upload youe data
+### 3. View destination collection and upload your data

 ![](/img/web-upload/screen-3.png)